 - All online courses/programs must follow the faculty-recommended minimum standards for online course delivery at ETSU.
 Therefore, if there are online courses that have not been reviewed for minimum standard compliance, those courses must be reviewed and revised as necessary to be considered as part of the proposed online degree program.

-- All academic programs agree to work with the Office of eLearning and the College liaisons during development of the proposed program.
+- All academic programs agree to work with Information Technology Services and the College liaisons during development of the proposed program.

 - The OPDC may ask for additional information to clarify details during the review of RFPs.